 As a real estate lawyer in New York, we practice in the areas of both residential and commercial real estate.

 Real estate is the largest investment most people will make in their lifetime.
-Because real estate is expensive, it is important to always be guided by a residential real estate lawyer when buying or selling properties or doing anything else when real property is involved.
+Because real estate is expensive, it is important to always be guided by an experienced lawyer when buying or selling properties or doing anything else when real property is involved.

 If you are looking for a real estate lawyer in New York, NY, we at the Law Offices of Albert Goodwin are here for you.
 You can call us at 718-509-9774 or send us an email at email@example.com.